-PLAYDOUGH TIP: With both the no-cook and cooked playdough you can experiment with the amount of cream of tartar you add.
-Less makes for softer playdough and more makes for firmer playdough.
-This might be a fun activity to set up for the kids and a bit of a science experiment for older kids!
+PLAYDOUGH TIP: With the no-cook and cooked playdough recipes you can experiment with the amount of cream of tartar you add.
+Less makes for softer playdough, and more makes for firmer playdough.
+This might be a fun activity to set up as a science experiment for older kids!

 YOU MAY ALSO LIKE: 17+ Things To Do With Playdough

-There is other fun (and scented) ingredients you can add to homemade playdough such as:
+There are other fun (and scented) ingredients you can add to homemade playdough, such as:

 - Jello Powder

-COLOR MIXING TIP: If you want to make one big batch of play dough and turn it into a few different colors, you can do that too.
-It takes some good finger strength to knead in the colors, but it works!
+COLOR MIXING TIP: If you want to make one big batch of playdough and turn it into a few different colors, you can do that too.
+It takes good finger strength to knead in the colors, but it works!

 If stored correctly, most homemade playdough recipes will last a few weeks or more.
-This also depends on play habits and exact recipe.
+Of course, this also depends on your kiddos’ play habits and the exact recipe.
 You will notice when it’s time to make a new batch.

-Generally, the longest-lasting recipes will contain a preservative such as salt to retain freshness.
-Other recipes like our super soft playdough will only last a short amount of time but also make excellent sensory play activities.
+Generally, the longest-lasting recipes contain a preservative such as salt to retain freshness.
+Other recipes like our super-soft playdough will only last a short amount of time but also make excellent sensory play activities.

-You can store your classic or no-cook playdough in the fridge to increase its longevity, but let the playdough cool down first before placing it in your container or zip-top bag.
+You can store your classic or no-cook playdough in the fridge to increase its longevity, but let it cool down before placing it in your container or zip-top bag.

 Our soft playdough recipe can also be stored in an airtight container but doesn’t need refrigeration.
 This homemade playdough won’t last as long!